radixdlt/official-examples/scrypto-design-patterns/yield_amm/dapp/README.md

 - For testing purposes, you can use the same validator as this example by visiting [Network staking](https://stokenet-dashboard.radixdlt.com/network-staking) and staking there with `validator_tdx_2_1sdtnujyn3720ymg8lakydkvc5tw4q3zecdj95akdwt9de362mvtd94`.
 - Check that the Pool Unit resource address for this validator is `resource_tdx_2_1t45l9ku3r5mwxazht2qutmhhk3660hqqvxkkyl8rxs20n9k2zv0w7t`

-Note: If you are using the same validator and just want to test it, you don't have to follow the next steps.
+### Note: If you are using the same validator and just want to test the dApp in local, you do not have to follow the next steps and can continue to [Interacting with the DApp](#interacting-with-the-dapp)

 ## Deploying Yield Tokenizer